Fast-track Approvals Act 2024

-Fast-track approval approvals process for eligible projects - Decisions about referral of projects and process of referral - Decision on referral application
+Fast-track approvals process - Referral of project to fast-track approvals process - Decision on referral application

 You could also call this: